Auxiliary Volunteer Services & Citizen Corps

 If you want to know more about this program and how it functions, download the Volunteers in Policing Manual (PDF).
-Interested persons may apply by contacting Officer Lesley Donaghy via email or by downloading an Auxiliary Application (PDF) and submitting it to Officer Donaghy.
+Interested persons may apply by contacting Officer Ken Frownfelter via email or by downloading an Auxiliary Application (PDF) and submitting it to Officer Frownfelter.

 Citizen Emergency Response Team (CERT)

 In addition to those volunteers who have signed up to be auxiliary members with the Grants Pass Department of Public Safety, the department has also established a strong relationship with the Citizen Emergency Response Team of Josephine County.

 CERT is a group of volunteers who have received emergency preparedness training.
 In the event of a natural or man-made disaster, they are capable of responding to assist emergency workers.
 CERT provides a much needed resource to the city by providing traffic direction and control at many of the small and large scale special events that occur within the community.
 These events include the Boatnik Parade, Back to the 50's Cruise, Fourth of July Fireworks, and the Hot Air Balloon Festival, to name just a few.